Success Stories of Minorities in Franchising

 The previous How-To Franchising Guide story detailed the growing role of minorities in franchising and provided a list of online resources to help minorities enter and succeed in franchising.
-Since nothing speaks to success better than success itself, we present short versions of profiles of franchisees who are making it.
-The full profiles appeared in Franchise Update Media Group's magazine Multi-Unit Franchisee during the past few year, and each version below has a link to the original, complete profile.
-Since the profiles first were published, some of the details (number of units, brands they operate, etc.) may have changed - in most cases for the better!
+Since nothing speaks to success better than success itself, we present 3 short versions of profiles of franchisees who are making it.
+The full profiles appeared in Franchise Update Media’s Multi-Unit Franchisee magazine during the past few years.
+Since the profiles first were published, some of the details (number of units, brands they operate, etc.) may have changed, in most cases for the better!

-Gina Puente is the CEO and president of Puente Concessions, Inc., which operates a potpourri of franchised units and original concepts in the Dallas-Forth Worth area.
+Gina Puente is the CEO and president of Puente Enterprises, Inc., which operates a potpourri of franchised units and original concepts in the Dallas-Forth Worth area.
 As a Mexican-American woman, she has benefited from several programs aimed at helping minority and women business owners succeed.
-And succeed she has: her company holdings include airport concessions such as Main Street News, Wall Street News, La Bodega Wineries (her own brand), and Travelex Currency Service.
+And succeed she has.
 In 2010 she competed with the likes of McDonald's to be the food concessionaire at a large, Dallas area hospital, and won by offering two healthy brands: UFood Grill and Urban Taco.
-En route to building a company with $36 million in revenues, she has been named Enterprising Woman of the Year, Latina Entrepreneur of the Year, and Fort Worth and Texas Hispanic Business Woman of the Year.
-Click here for full profile.
+En route to building a company with $63 million in revenues, she has been named Enterprising Woman of the Year, Latina Entrepreneur of the Year, and Fort Worth and Texas Hispanic Business Woman of the Year.